Dwarf Hiba Cedar Shrubs for Sale Online

-Dwarf Hiba Cedar Shrubs are a dwarf version of the hiba cedar.
-It is an attractive flat-topped evergreen shrub and is excellent as for use as a focal point or in a foundation planting.
+Dwarf Hiba Cedar Shrubs are an attractive, flat-topped evergreen shrub and are excellent for use as a focal point or in a foundation planting.
 The lacy, bright green foliage has interesting white patches that add visual appeal during all seasons.
-Thujopsis dolobrata 'Nana'

 |Mature Height:||3 to 4 Feet feet|